javier-rueda/Cell-Resonances/data_analysis/mass_transfer_function/readme.md

 Once the transposition is complete, we can determine the relative changes in both the Resonance Frequency and Quality Factor for each vibrational mode.
+All new information will be added to its corresponding DataFrame.
 This analysis can be performed using the function

 ```
 parametersF = compute_relative_change(parametersF, columns=['Frequency 1F', 'QFactor 1F',